 January 5, 2018

 In November 2017, I came to my homeland—the southern Indian state of Kerala—to conduct my dissertation research.
-I am visiting India after two years, and in these two years, I did not realize how I internalized the ebb and flow of graduate student life at the University of Iowa.
-Although based in a small town of Iowa City, the graduate student life there was what I thought fast-paced, with regular work deadlines interspaced with family demands.
+I am visiting India after two years, and in these two years, I did not realize how I internalized the ebb and flow of the graduate student life at the University of Iowa.
+Although based in the small town of Iowa City, the graduate student life there was what I thought fast-paced, with regular work deadlines.
 Typically, one doesn’t really notice this pace, until one is outside that environment.
-And so I have, when I came to Kerala.
+And so I have, after coming to Kerala.
 This is not to say that there are no deadlines now, but everything around me has slowed down—something I realize in everyday conversations with people, in the “long” bus and train journeys to meet my subjects.
 It has taken me days, perhaps weeks, to come to terms with the pace of life in Kerala.

 Anthropologist Charles Briggs famously advised researchers to master what he termed as the “meta-communicative patterns” of the community being studied.
 These patterns mainly refer to cultural codes—the ways of talking, behaving, and integrating with the norms and values of the society.
-Because of my relationship to Kerala, I certainly knew some of these “meta-communicative patterns,” but periodically in my field research, they also seemed to escape me, perhaps as a result of spending bulk of time outside the state.
-The solution, as Briggs recommended, is to recruit people (what some say “small town intellectuals”) who apparently share some of the meta-communicative patterns of the researchers.
+Because of my relationship to Kerala, I certainly knew some of these “meta-communicative patterns,” but periodically, in my field research, they also seemed to escape me, perhaps as a result of spending bulk of the time outside the state.
+The solution, as Briggs recommended, is to recruit people or “small-town intellectuals” who apparently share some of the meta-communicative patterns with researchers.
 I would say that I have so far partly followed this recommendation.
 For the most part, however, I have relied on direct dealings with my interviewees—and it seems to be working, after a jittery start!

 I will close this post by saying that positonalities are fluid.
 Categories such “native” or “outsiders” are opposite poles of a continuum, and usually a researcher’s identity falls somewhere in between these poles.
-Moreover, that precise position is not fixed, but it is mobile, such as from becoming “more native” from “outsider” with the time a researcher spends within a community.
+Moreover, that precise position is not fixed; it is mobile, such as becoming more “native” from “outsider” with the time spent within a community.
 As such, this talk about “positionalities” seems to be reserved for anthropologists, but I think even communication scholars doing field research think about it.
-I believe it’s useful to conduct such mental exercises in solitude, every now and then.
+It’s useful to engage in these reflections every now and then.